Investing in Microsoft Corporation (MSFT) Stock: Methodology

 Is Insider Trading a Real Thing?

 Almost all investors and traders prefer to invest in shares controlled by the management of a corporation as a management company will be more likely to run the business itself and to never conduct things against the management’s desires and will always try to do what is best for their shareholders.
 Currently, 0.06 percent of Microsoft Corporation shares are owned by insiders, and 72.00 percent are held by financial institutions.
-SMITH BRADFORD L, the President and Vice Chair at Microsoft Corporation (MSFT) has sold 27,860 shares of firm on Feb 08 at a price of $304.64 against the total amount of $8.49 million.
-In another inside trade, Walmsley Emma N, Director of Microsoft Corporation (NASDAQ:MSFT) bought 1,600 shares of the firm on Jan 31 for a total worth of $0.5 million at a price of $311.53.
-An inside trade which took place on Jan 28, Director of Microsoft Corporation Walmsley Emma N bought 1,700 shares of firm against total price of $0.5 million at the cost of $295.48 per share.
+Nadella Satya, the Chief Executive Officer at Microsoft Corporation (MSFT) has sold 7,931 shares of firm on Mar 01 at a price of $296.52 against the total amount of $2.35 million.
+In another inside trade, SMITH BRADFORD L, President and Vice Chair of Microsoft Corporation (NASDAQ:MSFT) sold 27,860 shares of the firm on Feb 08 for a total worth of $8.49 million at a price of $304.64.
+An inside trade which took place on Jan 31, Director of Microsoft Corporation Walmsley Emma N bought 1,600 shares of firm against total price of $0.5 million at the cost of $311.53 per share.